Recent Fire Damage Posts

 How To Provide First Aid for Workplace Burns

 A burn is one of the most common types of injuries, especially in the workplace.
-Often the result of fire damage, they may have a variety of causes.
+Often the result of fire damage may have a variety of causes.
 Burn injuries range from very minor to fatal, and everyone at a business should know how to deal with one.
 Fortunately, first aid for a lesser burn injury is quite straightforward.

 Types of Burn Injuries